(Disclosure: Some of the links below may be affiliate links)

 Your goals should be relevant to the direction you want your life to take.

-Sometimes, a goal is not really meant for you.
-You need to make sure that each of them should be done by yourself.
+Sometimes, a goal is not meant for you.
+You need to ensure that each of them should be done by yourself.
 If another person should do it, drop it.

 You also need to consider your goals together.
 They need to be relevant together.
-If two of your them are going in the opposite direction, you are not going to reach them both.
+If two of them go in the opposite direction, you will not reach them both.

 It is essential that you time-bind your goals.
 You need to set a due date for each goal.

 It goes hand in hand with several of the qualities we just saw.
-If you do not have a schedule for a goal, you will not know if it is achievable or not.
+If you do not have a schedule for a goal, you will not know if it is achievable.
 And if you do not have a duration, it will be difficult to measure its progress.

 For this, you need to set a final date for each goal.
 You could want to reach a goal by the end of the year.
 Or it could be by the end of the month.
 Or it could be by June 2019.
 But you need to set a timeframe for each goal.